calledit/the_mind/README.md

 # The Mind
 My own ponderings, on classifying parts of the mind and the world.
+All of this is work in progress, i am not backing any of it as my ultimate truth or anything like that it's some ideas and my attempts to write them down.

 ## Human perception
 Humans have a brain that is feed with signals that encode information about the world.
 These signals are accumulated, processed and categorised.
 This activity allows human perception to exist.

-To deepen the understanding of this phenomena we need a framework that can describe this activity.
-I here propose a framework that has 6 key descriptions which i think are helpful.
+To deepen the understanding of this phenomena we need a framework that can be sused to describe this activity.
+I here propose some key components and descriptions which i think are helpful when talking and thinking about how our subjective perception works.